c2FmZQ/c2FmZQ/README.md

 ## c2FmZQ Server

 c2FmZQ-server is an API server with a relatively small footprint.
-It can run just about anywhere, as long as it has access to a lot of disk space, and a modern CPU.
+It can run just about anywhere, as long as it has access to a lot of storage space, and a modern CPU.
 It must be reachable by the client(s) via HTTPS.

 The server needs at least two pieces of information: the name of the directory where